cosmicproc/status_dwarf/README.md

 ### Note

-I highly recommend to fork the repository and apply your changes there instead.
+You may want to fork the repository and apply your changes there instead.
 That way, you can make your modifications in your fork and update simply by merging the changes, running ```git pull``` and migrating the database.
+Keep in mind that the config.json file is ignored by git.
+If you want to track that file, remove it from the [gitignore](.gitignore).

 ## Credits